cawfree/pyongyang/README.md

 }
 ```

+Upon load, the defined script is executed by an anonymous WebView, which cannot be seen or interacted with.
+This is because `pyongyang` is designed for pure computation.

 ### 2. Variables

 Let's make things a little more complicated.
-This time, using the `variables` option, we can pass data from the React Native runtime into the target JavaScript engine.
+This time, using the `variables` parameter, we can pass data from the React Native runtime into the target JavaScript engine.
 These variables can be referenced in supplied code by prefixing the variable name with a `$`.

 In this instance, the variable `name` is referenced using `$name`.